precice/tutorials/partitioned-pipe/README.md

 * OpenFOAM (pimpleFoam).
 An incompressible OpenFOAM solver.
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

-* OpenFOAM (sonicLiquidFoam).
+* OpenFOAM (rhoPimpleFoam).
 A compressible OpenFOAM solver.
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

 ## Running the Simulation